MegaMoonBear/1.0.4_Exercise_GitHubPages/README.md

 What I learned Week-0
 - Developers tools as computer setup
-- Repo for Repository
-- Computational thinking - Core skills: Decomposition, Pattern recognition, Abstraction, Algorithmic Design/Thinking, and Debugging
 - Git as a magical time machine - a version control system
-- Markdown is a syntax - our first of many.
-Adds structure and style to text documents
+- Markdown is a syntax to add structure and style to text documents
-- Blog exercise
-- Publish and configure Github Pages websites - Primary purpose of the internet: Easy and fast distribution of information
+- Practice as Blog and Github Pages websites